scala/scala3/docs/docs/reference/contextual/given-imports.md

 These rules mean that library users can use `given _` selectors to access old-style implicits in Scala 3.0, and will be gently nudged and then forced to do so in later versions.
-Libraries can then switch to representation clauses once their user base has migrated.
+Libraries can then switch to given instances once their user base has migrated.

 ### Syntax